postmanlabs/labs-docs/src/pages/docs/postman-flows/core-concepts/blocks.md

 ## Fundamentals

-Every block has either an input, output, or both.
+Every block has either an input, an output, or both.
 You can pass a message packet from one block to another.
 Blocks can perform tasks, have values, or run an operation.
 For more information on each block, see [Types of Blocks](#types-of-blocks).

 > A block isn't a function but a process.